 When picking a storage option for an application it is common to pick a single storage option which has the most applicable features to your use case.
 For mutability and real-time analytics workloads you may want to use Apache Kudu, but for massive scalability at a low cost you may want to use HDFS.
 For that reason, there is a need for a solution that allows you to leverage the best features of multiple storage options.

 We are pleased to announce the general availability of Cloudera Enterprise 6.1.0, the modern platform for machine learning and analytics optimized for the cloud.
 This release delivers several new capabilities, improved usability, and better performance.

-As usual, there are also a number of quality enhancements and bug fixes (learn more about our multi-dimensional hardening/QA process) and other improvements across the stack.
+As usual, the release includes a number of quality enhancements, bug fixes, and other improvements across the stack.
 Here is a partial list of what’s included (see the Release Notes for a full list):

 Cloudera Enterprise 6.1 now supports Spark Structured Streaming and enables micro-batch processing at ~100ms increments enabling ingest to query latencies in the Cloudera platform measured in seconds.